AndreasBriese/breeze/README.md

 If i did not misunderstood the concept of entropy, this means Breeze is based on min. entropy of number-of-LM &times; 2<sup>28</sup> up to max. number-of-LM &times; 2<sup>50</sup> depending on roundTrips the internal state of *bitshift*.

-Breeze128 / Breeze256 emit 16 / 32 uint64 (128 / 256 Bytes) deriving from each roundTrip results by permutative shifting and xoring the last outputs from the logistic map functions.
+Breeze128 / Breeze256 / Breeze 512 emit 16 / 32 / 64 uint64 (128 / 256 / 512 Bytes) deriving from each roundTrip results by permutative shifting and xoring (expanding) the last outputs from the logistic map functions.

 ---